Last updated: Aug 25, 2021

 BCLC has implemented an alternative prize-claim process.
 Learn more

-Our corporate prize-payout locations will re-open once it is safe and appropriate to do so for our players and staff.
-When prize-payout centres reopen at our offices, they will include enhanced safety measures to ensure the health and well-being of staff and our players.
-These will include measures to support physical distancing and robust disinfectant and cleaning protocols.
+Our corporate prize-payout locations are open by appointment, with enhanced safety measures to support the health and well-being of staff and our players, including measures to support physical distancing and robust disinfectant and cleaning protocols.